 The University-assigned email account shall be an official means of communication with all students, faculty, and staff.
 Students are responsible for all information sent to them via their University assigned email account.
-As of October 4, 2010, all new students are required to provide a forwarding address for their University email account; students are responsible for ensuring that all information, including attachments, is transmitted in its entirety to the preferred account.

 All faculty, staff, and students are required to maintain an @du.edu computer account.
 This account provides both an online identification key and a University Official Email address.
 The University sends much of its correspondence solely through email.
-This includes policy announcements, emergency notices, meeting and event notifications, course syllabi and requirements, and correspondence between faculty, staff, and students.
+This may include policy announcements, emergency notices, meeting and event notifications, course syllabi and requirements, and correspondence between faculty, staff, and students.
 Such correspondence is mailed only to the University Official Email address.

 Faculty, staff and students are expected to check their email on a frequent and consistent basis in order to stay current with University-related communications.
 Faculty, staff, and students have the responsibility to recognize that certain communications may be time-critical.